On behalf of CCARE at Stanford I am pleased to announce our new 11-month Applied Compassion Training Program.

 "The ACT Training has prepared me to become a motivating force for embodying compassion and applying it in real world situations -in my own way.
 ACT has given me a theoretical, as well as a practical framework of principles, resources, and tools that allow me to feel confident, empowered, and ready to ACT as a global Ambassador of Applied Compassion."

-~Barbara Piper: Founder, Centred Coaching - the lead Academy within the Institute for Positive Health (iPH) in The Netherlands.
+~Barbara Piper: Founder, BeRooted - the lead Academy within the Institute for Positive Health (iPH) in The Netherlands.

 BE THE CHANGE